-WASHINGTON (AP) — President Barack Obama plans to speak Wednesday night to donors and Democratic activists who are involved with a nonprofit formed to promote his agenda.
+WASHINGTON (AP) — President Barack Obama is addressing donors and Democratic activists who are raising money for a new group formed out of his re-election campaign.